supragma/supragma/ArticlesOfIncorporation.md

 ## ISSUE OF SHARES

 ### Number of Shares
-The total number of shares which the Corporation is authorized to issue is 10,000,000; out of which shall be issued as Common Stock and shall be issued as Preferred Stock.
-The Preferred Stock shall be divided into 2 Series – Preferred Stock A and Preferred Stock B. The Articles may be amended by the Initial Director to increase or decrease the number of shares in a class Series.
-From time to time, the Initial Director shall decide on the dividend payout, pre-emptive right and transfer of shares of both Common and Stock and Preferred Stock.
+The total number of shares which the Corporation is authorized to issue is 10,000,000 Preferred Stock.
+The Preferred Stock shall be divided into 2 Series – Preferred Stock A and Preferred Stock B. The Articles may be amended by the Initial Director to increase or decrease the number of shares in a Series.
+All shareholders shall be entitled to dividends and may opt for Dividend Reinvestment Plan instead of encashment of the dividend.
+From time to time, the Initial Director shall decide on the dividend payout, pre-emptive right and transfer of shares of Preferred Stock.

 ### Section Preferred Stock A
 The shareholders of Preferred Stock A shall have voting rights in the matters of the Corporation.
+Every shareholder shall have one vote in a matter, irrespective of the number of shares held by them in the Corporation.
 The Preferred Stock A may also be issued to Employees under Stock Purchase Plan.
-Upon an employee leaving the company Preferred Stock A becomes Preferred Stock B, removing voting rights.
+Upon an employee leaving the Corporation Preferred Stock A becomes Preferred Stock B.

 ### Section 5.3	Preferred Stock B
 The Preferred Stock B shall be non-voting and may be redeemable at the discretion of the Initial Director.
 The Preferred Stock may be issued general investors.